fseidl-gdit/SL-Cloud/README.md

 ### Accessing ISB-CGC Resources
 To add ISB-CGC datasets, users need to follow the same steps with Accessing SL Resource, only difference is, they need to write isb-cgc-bq into Projectname box.

-Please reach out Bahar Tercan btercan@systemsbiology.org if you have any questions.